 This elegant Butternut Squash Paccheri Pasta Bake will take centre stage at your next family gathering or celebratory meal.
 A comforting and eye pleasing pasta dish made with oven roasted butternut squash, baby arugula and a creamy cheese sauce with a hint of rosemary.

-We celebrated hubby’s birthday last weekend and I say weekend because Saturday was reserved for chocolate profiterole cake…yum… and Sunday, this stunning Butternut Squash and Paccheri pasta cake!
+We celebrated hubby’s birthday last weekend and I say weekend because Saturday was reserved for chocolate profiterole cake…yum!
+And Sunday, this stunning Butternut Squash pasta cake!

-This was a special request from hubby after returning home one evening with the latest “Bon Appétit” magazine featuring a baked pasta dish made with peas and mint and largely resembling a cake.
+This was a special request from hubby after returning home one evening with the latest “Bon Appétit” magazine.
+It featured a baked pasta dish made with peas and mint which largely resembled a cake.

-I’ve made a few changes to the recipe mainly by replacing the peas with some seasonal and sweet oven roasted butternut squash which I then tossed with the cooked pasta.
+I’ve made a few changes to the recipe.
+Mainly I replaced the peas with some seasonal, sweet oven roasted butternut squash which I then tossed with the cooked pasta.
 I also substituted the mint with some chopped rosemary however sage would work wonderfully as well.

-Since I couldn’t come across Fontina cheese in my area, I replaced it with freshly grated Asiago cheese, a cow’s milk cheese which melted beautifully in the silky smooth sauce.
+Since I couldn’t come across Fontina cheese in my area, I replaced it with freshly grated Asiago cheese.
+It’s a wonderful cow’s milk cheese and it melted beautifully in the silky smooth sauce.
 The aromas where simply wonderful!

-I was almost tempted to line my springform pan with parchment paper for easier release of the pasta cake but I’m so glad I didn’t because buttering the pan and then sprinkling it all around with Parmesan cheese will give you that beautiful crusty exterior we all love so much.
+I was almost tempted to line my springform pan with parchment paper for easier release of this baked pasta dish.
+But I’m so glad I didn’t because buttering the pan and then sprinkling it all around with Parmesan cheese will give you that beautiful crusty exterior we all love so much.